Listed buildings in Burton in Lonsdale

 Burton in Lonsdale is a civil parish in the county of North Yorkshire, England.
-It contains 36 listed buildings that are recorded in the National Heritage List for England.
+It contains 37 listed buildings that are recorded in the National Heritage List for England.
 Of these, one is listed at Grade II*, the middle of the three grades, and the others are at Grade II, the lowest grade.
 The parish contains the village of Burton in Lonsdale and the surrounding countryside.
 Most of the listed buildings are houses, cottages and associated structures, farmhouses and farm buildings.
-The others include a bridge, a public house, a boundary stone, a school and a church.
+The others include a bridge, a public house, boundary stone a school and a church.